 The midrange is an area where there’s plenty of detail to discover, but more than that, there’s a subtlety to how the WF-1000XM3 performs.
 They reveal a track’s character without being showy.
 If a track requires some muscularity, the WF-1000XM3 can produce more oomph though the bass is more tasteful than overpowering.

 A play of Fleetwood Mac’s The Chain and the vocals have a clarity and emotion that’s hard to resist.
 A switch to Alan Silvestri’s Portals (Avengers: Endgame) and the Sony WF-1000XM3 create a wide soundstage, exhibiting a flair for the dramatic as the track builds to its conclusion.
 Turn it up and there’s little suggestion of harshness, distortion or loss of composure.
 They’re a great listen if you love music.

 There have been plenty of great true wireless efforts since the Sony WF-1000XM3 arrived on stage.
-They remain a fantastic package, especially given they’ve dropped down to £149.
-That acts as a buffer against the likes of Apple and Bose, which currently have an RRP north of £200.
+They remain a fantastic package, especially given they’ve dropped down to £149, which acts as a buffer against new, more expensive options.

 An obvious alternative is the Bose QuietComfort Earbuds.
 They have superior noise cancellation but audio-wise they’re a bit closer.
 Both sound great, but the Bose are £100 more expensive.

 You’re an iOS user

 There’s also the Apple AirPods Pro.
 Their feature set is tailored towards iOS devices and wouldn’t be a good fit for Android users.
 The Sonys are better, but the AirPods Pro are tightly integrated into the iOS ecosystem.